 Yes…sort of.
 I’m not sure if it qualifies as a Star Wars Moment because it is not so much a scene but it’s an object.
 Vernestra’s lightsaber to be exact, has a unique feature and I am not sure how I feel about but it sounded cool in action and it did cause me to gape.

-Favorite Thing in the Novel?
+Favorite Thing in the Novel

-Imri and Honesty’s mirrored journeys dealing with losing a mentor: Imri with his Jedi Master and Honesty with his father.
+Imri and Honesty’s mirrored journey dealing with losing a mentor: Imri with his Jedi Master and Honesty with his father.
 There is also an added layer that Jedi can sense each other’s feelings, and both boys are avoiding talking about how they feel out loud which makes for some engaging moments.

-Least Favorite Thing in the Novel?
+Least Favorite Thing in the Novel

 I didn’t mention them in the Characters section but there are antagonists in this story.
 They are two Nihil operatives, with whom we get their perspective in the Prologue so that we, the readers, know the ship was sabotage; however, they are written more as catalysts for the conflict, externally and internally, our heroes will face.
 Ireland chose to focus all the development on the hero characters, which makes for bland, one-dimensional villains.
 Although, there is a hint near the end of the novel of the threat the Nihil might be, particularly to this group of heroes in future content.

-While Star Wars canon has some fantastic YA and adult novels, middle grade in canon is often lacking new original stories and is filled mostly with Junior retellings of film or television content or side stories of established characters.
+While Star Wars canon has some fantastic YA and adult novels, middle-grade in canon is often lacking new original stories and is filled mostly with Junior retellings of film or television content or side stories of established characters.
 A Test of Courage allows young readers to read about characters from The High Republic that will appear in Justina Ireland’s YA Novel Out of the Shadows and build towards the larger story.
 For young at heart readers, it is a great character study of two young Jedi that will likely reflect the thoughts and feelings of more Jedi as we continue our journey through The High Republic.